 INTERVIEWER And how do you use crypto?

-INTERVIEWER At first I wanted to make some money.
+RESPONDENT At first I wanted to make some money.
 Now it’s not just about money for me – it’s about my interest in a new developing industry with interesting people and ideas.

 INTERVIEWER What sort of crypto projects are you interested in?

-INTERVIEWER You mean specific projects or type?
+RESPONDENT You mean specific projects or type?

 INTERVIEWER A type.